rounakdatta/rounakdatta.github.io/src/content/posts/20240419122151-alexander_nixinton.md

 ## Closing thoughts {#closing-thoughts}

 There's no denying of the learning curve of Nix, and one must give enough time test driving before starting to use it in day-to-day work.
 The reward is in the longer term, as more and more of your workflows are driven by Nix.
+Eventually, it just fades into the background and _keeps doing its job faithfully_.
 If you're setting up your Nix dotfiles repository and would need guidance, I'd be happy to help over email!

 <div class="github-card" data-github="rounakdatta/dotfiles" data-width="400" data-height="150" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>